oar-team/kameleon/README.md

 # Kameleon

-Kameleon should be seen as a simple but powerfull tool to generate customized appliances.
+Kameleon should be seen as a simple but powerful tool to generate customized appliances.
 With Kameleon, you make your recipe that describes how to create step by step your own distribution.
-At start kameleon is used to create custom kvm, VirtualBox, iso images, ... but as it is designed to be very generic you can probably do a lot more than that.
+At start Kameleon is used to create custom kvm, LXC, VirtualBox, iso images, ..., but as it is designed to be very generic you can probably do a lot more than that.

 ## Installation
+Simply install it from the Gem repository (not working yet):

-    $ gem install kameleon
+    gem install kameleon

-or from source
+Or from source:

-    $ git clone git://scm.gforge.inria.fr/kameleon/kameleon.git
+    git clone git://scm.gforge.inria.fr/kameleon/kameleon.git
-    $ cd kameleon
+    cd kameleon
-    $ gem build kameleon.gemspec
+    gem build kameleon.gemspec
-    $ gem install kameleon-<version>.gem
+    gem install kameleon-<version>.gem

 ## Usage

 Just type:
-    $ kameleon
+    kameleon

 ## Quick start

+First, you should select a template.
+To see the available templates use:
+    kameleon templates

-First, get a simple example recipe in the current directory (use -w to set a diferent workspace).
+Then, create a new recipe from the template you've just choose.
+This will create a `recipes` folder in the current directory. (use `-w` option to set a different workspace).

-  $ kameleon new <my_test_recipe>
+    kameleon new my_test_recipe -t template_name

 Then build your new recipe

-  $ kameleon build <my_test_recipe>
+    kameleon build my_test_recipe

-A build directory was created and contains your new image!
+A `builds` directory was created and contains your new image!

+To go further, get more documentation in the docs folder.

 ## Contributing